jeremyckahn/shifty/README.md

 var myCartoon = new Cartoon();
 ````

-In this example, `Cartoon` is borrowing the prototype and constructor of `Tweeneable` to build the inheritance chain.
+In this example, we are creating `CartoonPrototype`.
+It inherits `Tweenable`'s methods and acts as a proxy function to inherit from.
+This keeps the `Tweenable` prototype safe from modification while providing access to its methods on the prototype chain.
+An instance of `CartoonPrototype` is then set as `Cartoon`'s prototype.
 This is a more advanced approach, but it will likely give you the most flexibility and minimize bizarre "shared prototype" bugs.

 Using inheritance is awesome because any plugins or extensions that are present on the `Tweenable()` prototype are also available to `myCartoon`, and all instances of `Cartoon` (and `Tweenable`).
-You can define these inheritable functions by attaching them to the `Tweenable.prototype` Object.
+You can hook these inheritable functions up by attaching them to the `Tweenable.prototype` Object.
 A full example of this:

 ````javascript
 // Add a new method to the `Tweenable` prototype